Syphilitic aseptic meningitis

 Some people may need help eating, dressing, and caring for themselves.
 Confusion and other mental changes may either improve or continue long-term after antibiotic treatment.

-Late-stage syphilis can cause nerve or heart damage, which can lead to disability and death.
+Late-stage syphilis can cause nerve or heart damage.
+This can lead to disability and death.

-Go to the emergency room or call the local emergency number (such as 911) if you have seizures.
+Go to the emergency room or call 911 or the local emergency number if you have seizures.

 All pregnant women should be screened for syphilis.

-Last reviewed on: 8/31/2014
+Last reviewed on: 9/10/2022

-Reviewed by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Associate in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.